This post was originally posted on the JMB Blog on October 14, 2009. It has been edited and updated, and is more true now than it was then.

 But people in the modern world are lazy.
 Why do you think there are so many survival tools and gadgets that didn’t exist a hundred years ago?
 Or courses suggesting you’ll be able to live indefinitely in the wilderness after participating in a one-day seminar?
 Because people want the easy way.

 Here’s a news flash; there is no easy way.
 You can buy all the gear, but without experience and the knowledge that comes with it, it is a bad investment.

-Or you can go the hard way, the real way, and know deep inside yourself that you’re the real deal.
+Or you can go the old way, the hard way, and know deep inside yourself that you’re the real deal, with an unflappable confidence that cannot be faked.
 How will you know?
 Experience.